harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push/build-and-push-to-docker-jfrog.md

 ## Publish Build metadata to a Docker image in JFrog Docker Registry

-Use Harness plugin to publish build metadata to a JFrog Artifactory Docker Registry.
+Use the Harness plugin to publish build metadata to a Docker image in the JFrog Docker Registry.
 It's useful for tracking and managing Docker builds in Artifactory, ensuring that all relevant build information is stored alongside your images.